Skip to content

 Included Scripts

 Driving_GUI_Main.py This is the main script to run. uses the GUI to select environments.
 If you downloaded the expanded version this includes 3 city maps, freeway ramps and night and day scenes.
-The standard version in SightLab Example Scripts just has one city with day and night cycles.
+The standard version in SightLab Example Scripts just has one city with day and night cycles (note: SightLab 2.6.6 and later now include all the maps)

 Driving_Main_noGUI.py uses only code, but has similar functionality to Driving_GUI

 Driving_GUI_Traffic.py shows adding some cross traffic flow.
-Can modify the code to adjust speed and number of additional cars.
+Can modify the code and stim file (in Resources) to adjust speed and number of additional cars.
 Uses collision detection to check whether your vehicle collides with any others.
+Note: can add traffic to all scripts if set ADD_TRAFFIC = True in the config file (see below)

 Driving_Simulator_360 (additional download) - shows using a 360 video to simulate driving in New York